 WooCommerce is not a hosted platform like Shopify.
 This means you will need to install WooCommerce, manage updates, keep backups, and make sure that your website is secure.
 There are plenty of free and paid plugins that can automate most of these tasks for you.

 WooCommerce is super flexible when it comes to customizations.
 You have full control of the whole platform.
-You can add any functionality imaginable to your website with the help of more than 50,000+ WordPress plugins.
-However, there is no built-in drag & drop design builder.
-You can use one of the WordPress page builders like Beaver Builder, but it adds to your cost.
+You can add any functionality imaginable to your website with the help of more than 55,000+ WordPress plugins.

 Payment Methods: Shopify vs WooCommerce